-- a) The complainant will write to the Headteacher with full details of: - the complaint - any attempts they made to raise/resolve the complaint (who they spoke to and when) - actions they feel may resolve the problem - any staff they would prefer not to discuss the issue with. - b) The Headteacher will appoint an appropriate member of staff (not the subject of the complaint) as the Investigating Officer.
+any attempts they made to raise/resolve the complaint (who they spoke to and when)

+actions they feel may resolve the problem

+any staff they would prefer not to discuss the issue with

+- b) The Headteacher will appoint an appropriate member of staff (not the subject of the complaint) as the Investigating Officer.
 The Investigating Officer will submit a report to the Headteacher following a robust investigation, speaking to all relevant parties, including the complainant, who may be accompanied.
 The Headteacher will decide on an appropriate course of action on the basis of that report, and the complainant will be notified in writing accordingly.
-The Headteacher will aim to respond within five working days of a complaint being lodged, and will notify the complainant within that timescale if that deadline is not going to be met with reasons why.
-A complaint should not be delayed unnecessarily. - c) If the complainant is not satisfied with this response they must inform the school in writing, with details of their previous communication and the reason why they are still not satisfied, within two weeks of receipt of the outcome letter.
-The Headteacher, or delegated member of the Senior Leadership Team, will respond within five working days. - d) If the complainant is still not satisfied, they can appeal to the Governing Body by writing to the Clerk to the Governing Body (Stage3 see below).
-The Governors will convene a Complaints Panel within 21 school working days. - e) Where the conduct of the Headteacher is the subject of the complaint, the complainant should write to the Chair of Governors (via the Clerk to the Governing Body) who will appoint an appropriate member of the Governing Body (not the subject of the complaint) as the Investigating
+The Headteacher will aim to respond within five school days of a complaint being lodged, and will notify the complainant within that timescale if that deadline is not going to be met with reasons why.
+A complaint should not be delayed unnecessarily. - c) If the complainant is not satisfied, they can appeal to the Governing Body by writing to the Clerk to the Governing Body (Stage 3 see below).
+The Governors will convene a Complaints Panel within 20 school days. - d) Where the conduct of the Headteacher is the subject of the complaint, the complainant should write to the Chair of Governors (via the Clerk to the Governing Body) who will appoint an appropriate member of the Governing Body (not the subject of the complaint) as the Investigating Officer.

-Officer.
 The Investigating Officer will submit a report to the Chair of Governors following a robust investigation, including speaking to all relevant parties, including the complainant, who may be accompanied.
 The Chair of Governors will decide on an appropriate course of action on the basis of that report, and the complainant will be notified in writing accordingly.
-The Chair of Governors will aim to respond within ten school working days of a complaint being lodged, and will notify the complainant within that timescale if that deadline is not going to be met with reasons why.
+The Chair of Governors will aim to respond within ten school days of a complaint being lodged, and will notify the complainant within that timescale if that deadline is not going to be met with reasons why.
 A complaint should not be delayed unnecessarily.
-If the complainant is not satisfied with this response they must inform the Chair of Governors in writing, with details of their previous communication and the reason why they are still not satisfied, within two weeks of receipt of the outcome letter.
-The Chair of Governors will respond within five school working days.
-If the complainant is still not satisfied, they can appeal to a panel of the Governing Body in writing.
+If the complainant is not satisfied, they can appeal to a panel of the Governing Body in writing.
 The panel will not include Governors with any prior involvement in the complaint.
-The Complaints Panel will be convened within 21 school working days.
+The Complaints Panel will be convened within 20 school days.